Professional edition active

 • Disfiguring skin (eg, lupus pernio) or joint disease

-NSAIDs)are used to treat musculoskeletal discomfort.
+NSAIDs are used to treat erythema nodosum and mild musculoskeletal discomfort.

 Corticosteroids

 The optimal duration of treatment is unknown.
 Premature taper can result in relapse.
-The drug is slowly stopped if response is absent or equivocal.
+The medication is slowly stopped if response is absent or equivocal.
 Corticosteroids can ultimately be stopped in most patients, but because relapse occurs up to 50% of the time, monitoring should be repeated, usually every 3 to 6 months.
 Corticosteroid treatment should be resumed for recurrence of symptoms and signs.
 Because angiotensin-converting enzyme (ACE) production is suppressed with low doses of corticosteroids, serial serum ACE levels may be useful in assessing adherence with corticosteroid treatment in patients who have elevated ACE levels.

 Inhaled corticosteroids can relieve cough in patients with endobronchial involvement.
 An inhaled bronchodilator can be added in patients with obstructive airway disease.